5 European Ski Resorts to Visit This Christmas

 1. Val D'Isere, France

-A winter wonderland Val D’Isere is a fantastic resort to visit at Christmas whether you’re up for serious skiing or planning a more relaxed family break.
+Val D’Isere transforms into a true winter wonderland at Christmas, making it a fantastic destination whether you’re seeking serious skiing or a more relaxed family holiday.

-For those looking for a more traditional Christmas Eve, St Bernard de Menthon church in the centre of the old town puts on a Christmas Eve service and carol singing through the Christmas period.
+For those seeking a traditional Christmas Eve, the St Bernard de Menthon church in the heart of the old town hosts a special service and carol singing throughout the Christmas period.

 2. Zell Am See, Austria

-Zell Am See has reputation for being a popular family-friendly resort, so is the perfect place to whisk the kids away for a Christmas getaway.
-As well as skiing the resort offers a range of family-friendly activities, including horse-drawn sleigh rides, a climbing wall, indoor ice skating and ziplining.
+Zell Am See is renowned as a family-friendly ski resort, making it an ideal destination for a Christmas getaway with children.
+Beyond skiing, the resort offers a wealth of activities designed for families, including horse-drawn sleigh rides, a climbing wall, indoor ice skating, and ziplining.

-When it comes to skiing Zell Am See offers 138km of piste between the Schmitten mountain, Maiskogel by Kaprun, and the Kitzsteinhorn glacier.
-Snow shouldn’t be a problem as coverage usually reaches right the way down the valley.
-As well as groomed pistes, there’s freeride routes, fun slopes and parks and pipes to have a play on, so it offers something for the whole family.
+When it comes to skiing, Zell Am See boasts 138km of pistes spread across Schmitten mountain, Maiskogel by Kaprun, and the Kitzsteinhorn glacier.
+Snow coverage is usually excellent, reaching down the valley, and the resort caters to all abilities with groomed pistes, freeride routes, fun slopes, and parks and pipes for added excitement.

 3. Zermatt, Switzerland

-A picture-postcard resort, Zermatt is largely made up of wood and stone buildings and is virtually car-free.
-It is home to a host of shops from boutiques to chocolatiers and at Christmas hosts an array of events, including music concerts and the popular Christmas Service at St Peter’s Church which is also known as the English Church.
+This picture-perfect resort is characterised by charming wood and stone buildings and is almost entirely car-free, enhancing its peaceful, alpine ambiance.
+Zermatt comes alive at Christmas with a variety of festive events, including music concerts and the much-loved Christmas Service at St Peter’s Church, also known as the English Church.

 4. Cortina, Italy

-Known as the ‘Queen of the Dolomites’, Cortina has everything you need to enjoy a Christmas on the piste this year.
-Although the transfer time may be longer than some resorts, we think the extra effort is well worth it.
+Known as the ‘Queen of the Dolomites,’ Cortina offers everything you need for a memorable Christmas on the slopes.
+While the transfer time from major airports may be longer than some other resorts, the stunning scenery and festive atmosphere make the extra journey worthwhile.

 5. Levi, Finland